-In principle the transfer of Depository Receipts is not possible if and insofar as the acquiring party alone, or together with one or more group companies, or on the basis of an arrangement to cooperate together with one or more others, directly or indirectly, is a holder or will become a holder as a result of the transfer, of a nominal amount of Depository Receipts jointly corresponding with ten percent (10%) or more of the total issued capital of the Bank.
-At variance with the above provisions, Depository Receipts can only be acquired by a Depository Receipt Holder who alone or jointly with others is the holder of Shares or Depository Receipts jointly corresponding with ten percent (10%) or more of the issued capital of the Bank, exclusively upon issue and at most up to such number that, after issue, the percentage of the corresponding issued capital of the Bank which said Depository Receipt Holders holds alone or jointly with others by means of their Depository Receipts, is no more than the percentage held before the issue.
+In principle the transfer of Depository Receipts is not allowed if and insofar as the acquiring party alone, or together with one or more group companies, or on the basis of an arrangement to cooperate together with one or more others, directly or indirectly, is a holder or will become a holder as a result of the transfer, of a nominal amount of Depository Receipts jointly corresponding with ten percent (10%) or more of the total issued capital of the Bank.
+At variance with the above provisions, Depository Receipts may only be acquired by a Depository Receipt Holder who alone or jointly with others is the holder of Depository Receipts jointly corresponding with ten percent (10%) or more of the issued capital of the Bank as a result of a partial or full lifting of the above provision, exclusively upon issue and at most up to such number that, after issue, the percentage of the corresponding issued capital of the Bank which said Depository Receipt Holders holds alone or jointly with others by means of their Depository Receipts, is no more than the percentage held before the issue.